Karim-Benkhira/cpp-algorithm-practice/exercise_44/README.md

-# Print Letters from A to Z
+# Simple Letter Printer

-This simple C++ program aims to print letters from A to Z. It can be used as an educational example to understand how to create and call functions in C++.
+This C++ program is a straightforward application that prints letters from 'A' to 'Z'.
+It serves as a basic example to showcase function creation and usage in C++.

 ## How to Use the Program

-1. Download the code.
+1. Ensure you have a C++ compiler installed on your system.
+2. Clone the repository to your local machine.
-2. Open the file named "main.cpp" in your preferred text editor.
+3. Open the file named "main.cpp" in your preferred text editor.
+4. Compile the program using your C++ compiler.

-## How to Run the Program
+5. Run the executable.

-You can run the program using any C++ development environment.
-You can use environments like Code::Blocks, Visual Studio, or GCC in the command line.

 ## Program Structure

 ### `PrintLettersAtoZ` Function:

-A function that prints letters from A to Z using a for loop.
+A function designed to print letters from 'A' to 'Z' using a for loop.

 ### `main` Function:

-The main entry function.
-It calls `PrintLettersAtoZ` to print the letters.
+The main entry function that calls `PrintLettersAtoZ` to print the letters.

-## Modifying the Program

-If you want to change the range of letters to be printed, you can modify the minimum and maximum values in the for loop in the `PrintLettersAtoZ` function.
 ### Author

 - **Name:** Karim Benkhira